Heavy Metal (magazine): The Angry Mob and The Angry Mob Zine

+The Second Kickstarter (2025) and Subscriptions Offered

+At the end of 2025, Heavy Metal launched a second kickstarter for a line of deluxe hardcover books.
+The titles offered were Druuna, Ranx, a.k.a.
+RanXerox, Segments, and a book compiling all of the magazine's covers called The Covers that Lead Us Here.
+While the campaign was wildly successful in financial terms, raising $1,028,996 against a $10,000 goal with 6,048 backers, history repeated itself with a long wait to receive the books and little communication from the company that amplified the unrealistic expectations being conveyed by both the company and the consumer, despite channels such as Circle, Discord, and the Kickstarter campaign pages itself meant to keep such lines open.
+Compounding matters further was that subscriptions for the magazine were offered to the public beginning with Issue 2.
+Similarly to the first Kickstarter, the promise was made to subscribers that they would receive their issues before retailers.
+However, that has proven systemically not to be the case.
+Issues have run late to retail and have not been effectively sent to subscribers in any sense, resulting in a slew of ongoing complaints.

+Artists and Features

-Artists and features
+Notable Artists and Features from the Classic Era

 Heavy Metals high-quality artwork was notable.
 Work by international fine artists such as H. R. Giger, Frank Frazetta, and Esteban Maroto were featured on the covers of various issues.
 Stefano Tamburini and Tanino Liberatore's RanXerox series debuted in the States.
 Terrance Lindall's illustrated version of Milton's epic poem Paradise Lost appeared in the magazine in 1980.
 Many stories were presented as long-running serials, such as those by Richard Corben, Pepe Moreno and Matt Howarth.
 Illustrators like Luis Royo and Alex Ebel contributed artwork over the course of their careers.
 An adaptation of the film Alien named Alien: The Illustrated Story, written by Archie Goodwin and drawn by Walter Simonson, was published in the magazine in 1979.

 Here is a starting list of contributing artists featured in Heavy Metal: